 Buddha bowls are a popular food trend because they are a beautiful, plant-based, comfort food served up in single dish- usually a large, shallow bowl.
 I am talking about a fully satisfying meal with lots of fixings.
 There is something about the arrangement and variety of the whole grains, proteins, and vegetables, drizzled with a sauce that just makes you feel like you are in for a real treat.
 And you are!
 Buddha bowls are all about packing in nutritious foods that offer big flavor for simple, wholesome meals that taste as good as they look.
 That is why I am so excited to be able to feature a beet hummus lentil vegan buddha bowl from the brand new cookbook Plant-Based Buddha Bowls by Kelli Foster, staff writer and editor for The Kitchn.

-This cookbook is filled with robust buddha bowl recipes that are perfect for both for the dinner weekday whirl and for impressive weekend meals with family and friends.
+This cookbook is filled with robust buddha bowl recipes.
+They are perfect for both the dinner weekday whirl and for impressive weekend meals with family and friends.
 Plus, there are more than a dozen Morning Buddha Bowls for a power-packed start to the day; Buddha Bowls on the Go, perfect for packing for school or work; calming Mood Bowls, for light suppers and late-night snacks; and even Sweet Buddha Bowls, which use natural sugars only, for treats and desserts.
-These nourishing bowls feature a variety of delicious grains, from the familiar, like oats, barley, quinoa, and rice, to the newly popular, like amaranth, freekeh, and farro, along with all manner of whole grain noodles.
+These nourishing bowls feature a variety of delicious grains, from the familiar, like oats, barley, quinoa, and brown rice, to the newly popular, like amaranth, freekeh, and farro, along with all manner of whole grain noodles.

 It was super tough choosing just one buddha bowls recipe to share with you here.
 After much deliberation, I chose this beet hummus lentil buddha bowl because of the lovely balance of fresh veggies with the hearty lentils and the creamy fresh hummus!
 Plus, the smattering of quick pickled fennel and the savory seed sprinkles just really makes this dish pop!